savonet/book/introduction.md

 who can range between music enthusiasts and experienced programmers, and we try to accommodate with all those backgrounds.
 Nevertheless, we have to suppose that the reader of this book is familiar with some basic concepts and tools.
-In particular, this book does not cover the basics of text file editing and unix shell scripting (how to use the command line, how to run a program and so on).
+In particular, this book does not cover the basics of text file editing and Unix shell scripting (how to use the command line, how to run a program and so on).
 Some knowledge in signal processing, streaming and programming can also be useful.

+### Liquidsoap version

+The language has gone through some major changes since its beginning and maintaining full backward-compatibility was impossible.
+In this book, we assume that you have a version of Liquidsoap which is at least 2.0.
+Most, examples can be adapted to work with earlier versions though, at the cost of making minor changes.

 ### How to read the book

-TODO: explain that this is not a 500+ pages reference manual, but a way to really learn Liquidsoap, without necessarily giving all the details about the functions, which can be found in the online documentation

-TODO: plan of the book
+This book is intended mostly sequentially, excepting perhaps [this chapter](#chap:language), where we present the whole language in details, which can be skimmed trough first.
+This book is meant as a way of learning Liquidsoap, not as a 500+ pages references manual: should you need details about the arguments of a particular operator, you are advised to have a look at the online documentation.

+We explain the technological challenges that we have face in order to produce multimedia streams in [this chapter](#chap:technology) and are addressed by Liquidsoap.
+The means of installing the software are described in [this chapter](#chap:installation).
+We then describe in [this chapter](#chap:quickstart) what everybody wants to start with: setting up a simple webradio station.
+Before, going to more advanced uses, we first need to understand what we can do in this language, and this is the purpose of [this chapter](#chap:language).
+We give all the means to generate a webradio ([in there](#chap:workflow) and a video stream ([in there](#chap:video)).
+Finally, for interested readers, we give details about the internals of the language and the production of streams [there](#chap:streaming).

 ### How to get help